Aki Ra – Founder

 Jill Morse – English Language Teacher

-Jill dedicates her time to teaching local children English in the classrooms at the Museum.
-She also is a major part of the Landmine Relief Fund, and particularly the Rural School Village Program.
+Jill dedicates her time to teaching local children English.
+She also is a major part of the Landmine Relief Fund, and particularly the Rural School Village Program and The Together Project.

 Museum staff who work at ticket counter, at the gift shop, or clean the grounds are all Cambodian.
 Many live on the property with their families.